ExpressionEngine/ExpressionEngine-User-Guide/source/cp/my_account/index.rst

 ==========

 My Account allows you to edit your own membership account information.
-You may also edit information for other user accounts via the `View Members <../members/view_members.html>`_ area of the Control Panel.
+You may also edit information for other user accounts via the :doc:`View Members </cp/members/view_members>` area of the Control Panel.

 |My Account|